 Following a legendary career with the Dallas Cowboys, Aikman harnessed his drive and dedication to pivot toward broadcasting, business investments, and philanthropy, with The Troy Aikman Foundation, which Aikman transformed into a $1M donor-advised fund for the United Way Campaign – the first alignment of its kind.
 Known for his accurate and entertaining coverage with NFL on FOX as an analyst, he brings the same candor, consistency, and insight when engaging audiences.
 Aikman shares practical takeaways about leadership through setbacks, identifying and amplifying your strengths, as well as honing a winner’s mindset when it comes to pivoting toward and embracing new opportunities in business and in life.

-During Aikman’s 12-year playing career, he set 45 Cowboys’ passing records, including the club’s career record for completions (2,898), passing yards (32,942), touchdowns (165), and completion percentage (61.3).
-While leading one of sports’ most famous franchises, the Cowboys won six NFC East titles (1992-96 and 1998) and advanced to four NFC Championship Games (1992-1995).
+During Aikman's 12-year playing career, he set 45 Cowboys' passing records, including the club's career record for completions (2,898), passing yards (32,942), touchdowns (165), and completion percentage (61.3).
+While leading one of the sports' most famous franchises, the Cowboys won six NFC East titles (1992-96 and 1998) and advanced to four NFC Championship Games (1992-1995).
 Aikman is one of only four quarterbacks to guide his team to victory in three Super Bowls (XXVII, XXVIII, and XXX).
-In February 2006, Aikman was voted into the Pro Football Hall of Fame.
-He became just the sixth player in Cowboys history to enter those hallowed halls.

-Prior to joining the Cowboys, Aikman passed for 5,298 yards and 41 touchdowns in two years at UCLA.
-During that span, the All-American led the Bruins to a 20-4 record.
-In 1999, he was inducted into the UCLA Sports Hall of Fame.
-Selected by the Cowboys with the first overall selection in the 1989 NFL Draft, he became the first rookie quarterback to start a season opener for Dallas since Staubach in 1969.
+Before joining the Cowboys, Aikman played two seasons at the University of Oklahoma (1984-85) before transferring to UCLA.
+While playing for the Bruins, Aikman passed for 5,298 yards and 41 touchdowns in two years.
+The All-American led UCLA to a 20-4 record during that span.
+In 1999, he was inducted into the UCLA Sports Hall of Fame, and in 2009 entered the College Football Hall of Fame.
+Selected by the Cowboys with the first overall selection in the 1989 NFL Draft, he became the first rookie quarterback to start a season opener for Dallas since Roger Staubach in 1969.

 Born November 21, 1966, he was raised in Cerritos, California.
-At the age of 12, his family moved to Henryetta, Oklahoma where he went on to earn All-State honors at Henryetta High School.
-He resides in Dallas, Texas with his two daughters, Jordan and Ally.
+At the age of 12, his family moved to Henryetta, Oklahoma, where he went on to earn All-State honors at Henryetta High School.
+He resides in Dallas, Texas, and has two daughters, Jordan and Ally.